Petromidia Refinery

 The pillar of the refining industry

-Petromidia makes a significant contribution to development of Rompetrol’s business in Romania and in the Black Sea region.
-It plugs in the trading and supply business lines with fuel distribution in Rompetrol’s stations in Romania, Republic of Moldova, Bulgaria and Georgia.
+Petromidia makes a significant contribution to energy security in Romania and across the Black Sea region.
+The refinery serves as a key link between trading and supply activities and downstream fuel distribution through the Rompetrol retail network operating in Romania, Moldova, Bulgaria, and Georgia.

 Strategic positioning at the Black Sea